YarrowRen/SelfHentai/README.md

 ### 📚 Collection Management
 - 🖼️ **Browse & Search**: View your manga collection with titles, tags, categories, ratings, and more
 - 🔍 **Advanced Filtering**: Keyword search, category filtering, and paginated browsing
-- 🔁 **One-Click Sync**: Automatically sync your ExHentai and JM favorites with metadata backup
+- 🔁 **One-Click Sync**: Automatically sync your ExHentai favorites with metadata backup
 - 🏷️ **Tag Translation**: Support for Chinese/English tag recognition and translation
 - 📊 **Statistics**: Comprehensive analytics with charts and quarterly reports